-What Happens to the HDB Flat When One Owner Passes Away?
+What Happens to the HDB Flat When One Owner Dies?

 If you own a HDB flat together with another person(s), there are several legal issues to consider in the event one owner passes away.
 This article will discuss what happens after the death of one owner and what are the steps the remaining owner(s) can take.
 First, it is important to distinguish whether the HDB flat is under a joint tenant or tenancy-in-common scheme.